Dreaming381/Latios-Framework-Documentation/Psyshock Physics/README.md

 -   This release is missing quite a few collider shapes, queries, and simulation features.
--   `PhysicsScale` is not added when authoring a scaled collider.
-Instead, the collider’s scale is baked in during conversion.
--   Composite Transform components are not currently supported.
 -   Compound Colliders use linear brute force algorithms and lack an underlying acceleration structure.
 Try to keep the count of primitive colliders down to a reasonable amount.